 - Clasp your hands together behind your head.

 - Slide your thumbs up and down to find the grooves behind your ears at the base of your skull.

 - Apply pressure here using both of your thumbs.

 The He Gu or large intestine 4 (LI4) points are on the back of your hands.
-They’re connected to the large intestine, and may help to soothe headaches and facial pain from sinus problems.
-Apply pressure to the LI4 points on each of your hands, one at a time.
+They’re connected to the large intestine and may help to soothe headaches and facial pain from sinus problems.
+Apply pressure to the LI4 points on your hands, one at a time.